neuefische/web-exercises/sessions/backend-basics/routes/README.md

 - `npm run test` to run the tests
 - `npm run lint` to run the linter

-> 💡 Since this project is JavaScript only there is nothing to preview in the browser.
+> 💡 Since this project is Node.js application there is nothing to preview in the browser.
 Use `npm run test` to check your progress or `npm run start` to run the code.